tingold/pgdog/README.md

-# pgDog - Modern PostgreSQL pooler
+# pgDog - Sharding for PostgreSQL

 [![Documentation](https://img.shields.io/badge/documentation-blue?style=flat)](https://pgdog.dev)
 [![CI](https://github.com/levkk/pgdog/actions/workflows/ci.yml/badge.svg)](https://github.com/levkk/pgdog/actions/workflows/ci.yml)

-pgDog is a PostgreSQL proxy and transaction pooler written in Rust.
+pgDog is a PostgreSQL proxy and transaction pooler that can shard databases.
-Spiritual successor to [pgcat](https://github.com/levkk/pgcat), pgDog comes with a lot of classic features like basic sharding, load balancing and failover.
-In addition, pgDog makes improvements to query performance, and adds new features like plugins, cross-shard queries, and async protocol support.
+Spiritual successor to [pgcat](https://github.com/levkk/pgcat) and also written in Rust, pgDog comes with a lot of classic features like load balancing, failover and connection state management.
+In addition, pgDog makes improvements to query performance, and adds new features like plugins, cross-shard queries, async protocol support, and `COPY` and logical replication sharding.

 ## Documentation